MattDarcy/Tic-Tac-Toe/README.md

 **Features**

-* Random assignment of X/O's
+* (C) Random assignment of X/O's
-* Random player order
+* (C, Python) Random player order
-* Continuous play
+* (C, Python) Continuous play

 **To Play**

-* Python - With Python installed on your machine, navigate to the directory of TicTacToe.py, execute 'python BlackJack.py'

 * C (Mac) - With XCode installed on your machine, navigate to directory of TicTacToe.c in terminal, execute 'clang -o tictactoe tictactoe.c', then execute './tictactoe'

 * C (Windows/Linux) - Navigate to directory of TicTacToe.c in prompt/terminal, execute 'gcc -o tictactoe tictactoe.c', then execute './tictactoe'

+* Python - With Python installed on your machine, navigate to the directory of TicTacToe.py, execute 'python BlackJack.py'

 ---